lacojim/FreeFactoryQT/README.md

 main.py
 FreeFactory-tabs.ui

 Create a folder in /opt called FreeFactory and create a /bin folder inside that.
 Copy all these files into it.
+You also need the Pics folder in the root of /opt/FreeFactory.

 You need to have ffmpeg installed in /usr/bin/